 What is an orthopedic chair?

-Is there really a difference between an ergonomic and orthopedic chair?
+Is there really a difference between an ergonomic chair and orthopedic chair?
 The answer is YES.
 Unfortunately, many companies use these terms interchangeably to describe their products, thereby creating confusion among consumers.

 In this article, we will define both chair types and highlight their differences.
 Finally, we will provide some guidelines to assist you in selecting the right office chair and deciding which is best for you.
+Different types of work chair.

 1. What is an ergonomic office chair?

 An ergonomic chair is designed to optimise support for your body while you sit.
 The key feature of every good ergonomic chair is that it is highly adjustable.
-What is an Ergonomic Chair & what makes it special?
+What is an Ergonomic Chair and what makes it special?

 Your sitting posture changes throughout the day, and a good chair needs to accommodate these changes by continually supporting your body.
 Your traditional typist chair with limited adjustability, often resulted in back and other health related problems caused by sitting on a bad chair.
 Good ergonomic chairs can prevent back, neck and shoulder pain caused by incorrect sitting.